Introduction

 Electrical Outlets

-- Be cautious: Without touching any electrical components, inspect around the outlet covers.
-Use a flashlight to look for signs of bed bugs inside or around the outlets.
+- Be cautious: Without touching any electrical parts, look around the outlet covers.
+Use a flashlight to search for signs of bed bugs inside or near the outlets.

 Cracks in the Walls

-- Wall imperfections: Inspect any cracks or crevices in the wall, especially if they are near the bed or upholstered furniture.
-Bed bugs can use these to travel between rooms.
+- Wall imperfections: Check any cracks or crevices in the wall, especially if they are close to the bed or upholstered furniture.
+Bed bugs can use these to move between rooms.

 Step 3: Searching the Rest of the Room